May's Brexit talks with Labour stall, delay request fails to convince EU

 Deep divisions in May’s Conservative Party and government, and in Labour, have led to a marathon of votes in parliament, in which scenarios ranging from abandoning the EU with no transition period to cancelling Brexit have all been defeated.

-Last Friday, May did the unthinkable by asking Labour to negotiate with her on a deal that might work for both.
+Last Friday, May did the unthinkable by asking Labour to negotiate with her on a deal that might work for both - although some in Labour said she was luring the party into sharing responsibility for her failure.

-Hoping this would satisfy EU leaders, she wrote to EU summit chair Donald Tusk proposing a delay until June 30 at the latest, accepting that Britain might have to hold European Parliament elections on May 23, which she had hoped to avoid.
+Hoping this would satisfy EU leaders, May wrote to EU summit chair Donald Tusk proposing a delay until June 30 at the latest, accepting that Britain might have to hold European Parliament elections on May 23, which she had hoped to avoid.

 “The government will want to agree a timetable for ratification that allows the United Kingdom to withdraw from the European Union before 23 May, 2019, and therefore cancel the European Parliament elections, but will continue to make responsible preparations to hold the elections should this not prove possible,” the letter said.

-But there seems to be little appetite in Brussels for an extension that could create another cliff edge in three months.
-May had already asked two weeks ago for an extension to June 30, only to be turned down.
+So far, there has been little appetite in Brussels for an extension that could create another cliff edge in three months.
+May asked two weeks ago for a delay until June 30, only to be turned down.

 Tusk is planning to propose an extension of a year, which could also be shortened if Britain ratifies the withdrawal agreement, senior EU officials said.